A Brief History

 The “first general decree of supervisory censorship” was not universally accepted by the Church until May 4, 1515.
 This was a product of the Fifth Lateran Council under the pontificate of Leo X, which “formed a complete and developed book legislation which remained in force for the next three hundred years” (Burke 1952: 7).
 In 1559, under Pius IV, the Roman Office of the Inquisition published a first edition of what would later become the Index, though there was much here that was still disputed (Lee 1958: 5).
 From the proceedings of the Council of Trent (1545-1563) emerged the new Index of Rome in 1564.
 The governing body of this project, the Sacred Congregation of the Index, was soon after established in 1571 “to handle all matters concerning the Church control of literature” (Burke 1952: 7).
 As mentioned above, by about 1600 the Index as we know it was fully formed as the Index Librorum Prohibitorum.
 While the mid-eighteenth and early twentieth centuries saw the process undergo some significant and long-lasting reforms, the Congregation of the Index was not drastically altered in its functions or title until it was re-merged with the Congregation of the Holy Office (the successor to the Roman Office of the Inquisition mentioned above) in 1917.
 This date also coincides with the publication of a revised edition of the Code of Canon Law, the second to most recent next to 1983’s.

 Una M. Cadegan remarks, “By 1917 Roman Catholicism was into its fifth century of opposition to many elements constitutive of political and cultural modernity in the West, including the individualist orientation and anti-hierarchical critique advanced by Reformation Protestantism…” (2013: 3).
 Among Protestants, Catholicism’s purported trends towards corruption and repression had been openly criticized since the Saxon monk Martin Luther famously posted his soon-to-be-viral “95 Theses” — he literally mailed them to a colleague and likely never nailed them on the door of All Saint’s Cathedral in Wittenberg as the legend maintains — on October 31st, 1517.
 Though originally Luther was most specifically protesting the practice of selling indulgences, breaking down authoritarian power over all religious matters and individualizing devotion was his ultimate target.
 Centuries later, in 1840, the Anglican Joseph Mendham would write of “the damnatory and proscriptive provisions of Rome,” which “for her own heterodox and immortal literature, is one of the best weapons put in the hands of her opponents for its exposure and ultimate demolition” (xi).
-Even more recently, around 1930, as the publication of the then-latest edition of the Index continued to vex critics of Catholic autocracy, the American Joseph McCabe framed his polemic in widely historical — and sarcastic — terms:
+Even more recently, around 1930, as the publication of the then-latest edition of the Index continued to vex critics of Catholic autocracy, the British ex-priest and Catholic scholar Joseph McCabe framed his polemic in widely historical — and sarcastic — terms:

 I do not mean that the Index has made no progress since the days when the Popes and cardinals and monks were so rudely disturbed in their prayers and amours by the Lutheran earthquake…The legendary wizard Merlin is no longer represented as an author from whose books we need to be protected by a sage authority.
 (1931: 5)